CK Travels

 Many people rave about the afternoon tea here at Cannizaro House.
 Hotel Du Vin afternoon tea consists of finger sandwiches, English scones, handmade gateaux and cakes topped off with a cup of tea.

-Hotel Du Vin afternoon tea prices start from £22.50pp as at February 2023.
+Hotel Du Vin afternoon tea prices start from £22.50pp.
 If you fancy something stronger, you can combine it with champagne for £30 per person.
 Cheers!

 Check rates and availability for Hotel du Vin Cannizaro House >